ClickHouse/ClickHouse/doc/reference/en/functions/math_functions.rst

 erf(x)
 ~~~~~~

-If 'x' is non-negative, then erf(x / σ√2) - is the probability that a random variable having a normal distribution with standard deviation 'σ' takes the value that is separated from the expected value by more than 'x'.
+If 'x' is non-negative, then ``erf(x / σ√2)`` - is the probability that a random variable having a normal distribution with standard deviation 'σ' takes the value that is separated from the expected value by more than 'x'.

 Example (three sigma rule):

 .. code-block:: sql

   SELECT erf(3 / sqrt(2))

+..

   ┌─erf(divide(3, sqrt(2)))─┐
   │      0.9973002039367398 │
   └─────────────────────────┘